 2.3.2.6.
 Removable Spillway Weir (RSW).

 Lower Monumental Dam has one removable spillway weir (RSW) that provides a surface passage route via spillbay 8.
-The RSW is opened and closed from the control room and spills approximately 6.8 kcfs .
+The RSW is opened and closed from the control room and spills approximately 6.8 kcfs when the forebay elevation is in the MOP range.

-The RSW will be in the raised position and operational on the first day of spill for juvenile fish passage .
+The RSW will be in the raised position and operational during spill for juvenile fish passage (Appendix E) and during spill for adult steelhead (section 2.2).
 Raise the spill gate to where it does not touch flow passing down the RSW.

 Comments: